tagtag

 Written by: Michael A. Rose and Gregory Hach

-On average, these intersections saw about 238 crashes in the past five years involving cyclists and pedestrians, compared to the city’s average of 75.
+On average, these intersections saw about 238 crashes involving cyclists and pedestrians in the past five years, compared to the city’s average of 75.
 The researchers found that intersections under bridges or elevated tracks were significantly more dangerous than other streets.

-1. The area around the bridge in the south side of Williamsburg
+1. The area around the bridge on the south side of Williamsburg

 2. The intersection of Myrtle Avenue and Wyckoff Street in Ridgewood